jeffallen007/what-would-she-say/scripts/vectorstore-generation/README.md

 5. Drag the entire directory of the new persona's vectorstore into the vectorstore bucket.
     - Naming convention should be something like:  persona_chroma_db
     - This should have already been established in the steps above.

+## Credit and Acknowledgement
+The following sources were utilized as content sources for generating a Vector Store for each persona.

+- "Jesus":    The Bible, American King James Version.
+Sourced from: [Open Bible](https://openbible.com/textfiles/akjv.txt)
+- "Barbie":   Barbie (The Movie), by Greta Gerwig & Noah Baumbach.
+Sourced from: [No Film School](https://nofilmschool.com/barbie-script#)
+- "Homer":    Dialogue Lines of The Simpsons.
+Acknowledgement to Pierre Megret for generating this file via a Kaggle project.
+Downstrem acknowledgements to Todd W Schnieder and Bukun (see Kaggle link for more info).
+Sourced from: [Pierre Megret - on Kaggle](https://www.kaggle.com/datasets/pierremegret/dialogue-lines-of-the-simpsons?select=simpsons_dataset.csv)